-We would consider upgrading Telenor's rating if the group's credit metrics improve such that its (1) adjusted RCF/debt is sustained in the high 30s in percentage terms, and (2) adjusted debt/EBITDA drops consistently and comfortably below 2x.
+We would consider upgrading Telenor's rating if the group's credit metrics improve such that its (1) adjusted RCF/debt is sustained in the high 30s in percentage terms, and (2) adjusted debt/EBITDA drops consistently and remains comfortably below 2.0x.

-In addition to the factors listed above affecting Telenor's Baseline Credit Assessment (BCA), the group's rating could be affected by changes in the rating of the supporting government or changes in our assessment of default dependence and government support.
+In addition to the factors listed above that affect Telenor's BCA, the group's rating could be affected by changes in the rating of the supporting government or changes in our assessment of default dependence and government support.